nixworks/public/news/2008/06/23/zimbabwean-electoral-crisis-opposition-leader-morgan-tsvangirai-seeks-refuge-in-dutch-embassy.md

 ### [2008-06-23](/news/2008/06/23/index.md)

-#  Zimbabwean Electoral Crisis:.
-Opposition leader Morgan Tsvangirai seeks refuge in Dutch Embassy.
+#  Zimbabwean Electoral Crisis:: Opposition leader Morgan Tsvangirai seeks refuge in Dutch Embassy.

 It will be impossible for Zimbabwe to hold a free and fair run-off election on Friday amid violent assaults on the opposition and such a poll will not legitimize the government of President Robert Mugabe, U.S. Secretary of State Condoleezza Rice said on Monday.